Table of Contents:

 - Once you have all necessary approvals, you then need to log back in to MyUI to finalize the drop.

 Drop Deadline Dates.
-ISSS (and most academic advisors) will not review e-forms submitted after 4:00 p.m. on weekdays.
-Drop deadlines are well-published by the Office of the Registrar and it is your responsibility to ensure the e-form is submitted before 4:00 p.m. on any deadline date – requests submitted after this will then require additional approval from the Dean’s office of your college and may be denied.
+ISSS will not review e-forms submitted after 4:00 p.m.
+Drop deadlines are well-published by the Registrar Service Center and it is your responsibility to ensure the e-form is submitted before 4:00 p.m. including on any deadline date – requests submitted after this date will then require additional approval from the Dean’s office of your college and may be denied.
 You will find deadline dates listed at http://registrar.uiowa.edu/academic-calendar.
+When it is a course drop deadline day, ISSS will do our best to process drop requests on time, but it is up to you to submit requests in a timely manner.

 - If your drop request will put you below full-time (12 s.h. for undergrads or 9 s.h. for grad/professional students) you must also submit a part-time authorization e-form in iHawk and your academic advisor must enter comments in the e-form before we can approve this request.